Quick Answer

 Last, confirm the lease itself explicitly permits short-term subletting.
 That permission needs to live in signed lease language or an addendum, not in a text message from a leasing agent.
 If the owner will not sign clear written permission, stop there.

 Keep a deal file for each target market and unit so you can prove what you checked and when you checked it.
 Save the ordinance URL, PDF or screenshot, date checked, any staff email response, the building documents, and the draft lease or addendum.
-Your notes should include two placeholders that you fill only after verification: Add current permit requirement after verification and Add current local tax treatment after verification.
+Your notes should also track the permit requirement and local tax treatment, marked pending until each source is verified.
 That paper trail matters when rules change or a dispute starts with "we thought it was allowed."

 | Coverage layer | What to verify now | Hard rule |